Brian McBride: International career

 On May 2, 2006, McBride was named to the U.S. roster for his third consecutive World Cup.
 At the 2006 World Cup, McBride was severely bloodied in a group stage match against Italy after being elbowed in the face by Daniele De Rossi.
 He needed three stitches.
 As punishment, De Rossi was banned for four matches and fined CHF 10,000.
 Following the end of the tournament, McBride announced his retirement from international duty on July 26, 2006.

 In 2008 McBride briefly came out of international retirement after being named as one of the three overage players on the U.S. team for the 2008 Beijing Olympics and served as captain as the team finished in third place in the group stage for their group.

 Coaching

 McBride established the Brian McBride Soccer Academy which is based in Lake Zurich, Illinois.

 In January 2020, McBride was named general manager of the United States men's national team.

+In October 2025, McBride was named general manager of Brooklyn FC.